rubin-do/clickhouse-perf-profiler/README.md

 ```

 ### Other
+Note: for correct count of statistics for multithread programms it is needed for profiler to start before program (flag **inherit** in perf_event_attr works for only new threads).

-Note: required clickhouse-server running locally
+Note: required clickhouse-server running locally.

-Used clickhouse-cpp library to work with Clickhouse
+Used clickhouse-cpp library to work with Clickhouse.

-### ToDo
+### Tasks
-* stacktraces
+- [x] Collect hardware statistics
+- [x] Store statistics in database
+- [ ] Collect stacktraces
-* parse config info from json file
+- [ ] Parse config info from json file
+- [ ] Tests
+- [ ] Benchmarks